Our in-depth Apple Music review examines how this streaming service stacks up against the competition.

 You can cancel your Apple Music subscription through the desktop or mobile app.
 Here’s how to do it:

-- Open the Apple Music desktop app.
-In the menu bar, click on Account and then View My Account.
+- In the desktop app, click Account, then View My Account.

-- In the next window, tap on Cancel Free Trial or Cancel Subscription, and that’s it!
+- Tap Cancel Free Trial or Cancel Subscription.

 How to delete an Apple Music account?